 This is initially the most important objective as it makes existing and unique neuromorphic facilities available to non-expert users.
-The use cases are basic neuroscience research and applications in cognitive computing outside neuroscience.
-For the first use case, cross-Platform cooperation within the HBP is carried out with:
+The use cases are basic neuroscience research and applications in

 - SP3: Cognitive architectures in closed-loop experiments with special emphasis on plasticity, learning and development. - SP4: Implementation and testing of theoretical models of neural computation with special emphasis on bridging spatial and temporal scales. - SP6: Transferring reduced complexity circuits to the Neuromorphic Computing Platform. - SP7: Using the High Performance Computing Platform to process circuit mapping, executable system specifications and data analysis. - SP10: Using the virtual robotic environment for closed-loop experiments.